- Chart

 Industry Overview

 The apparel industry is highly competitive and subject to changing consumer preferences, economic conditions, and fashion trends.
-The industry is also impacted by supply chain disruptions and increasing focus on sustainability.
+Key drivers include e-commerce growth, demand for athleisure wear, and increasing focus on sustainability.

 Positioning